TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

    ``LD_LIBRARY_PATH``) .
 But this approach provides the most flexibility about where executables and libraries are installed and run from.

-   Also not that while not necessary, in order to avoid confusion, it is likely desired to configure with::
+   Also note that, while not necessary, in order to avoid confusion, it is likely desired to configure with::

      -D<Project>_SET_INSTALL_RPATH=FALSE \
      -DCMAKE_INSTALL_RPATH_USE_LINK_PATH=FALSE \
      -DCMAKE_SKIP_INSTALL_RPATH=TRUE \

-   This will produce the least confusing configure output.
+   This will produce the least confusing CMake configure output.

 One additional issue about RPATH handling on Mac OSX systems needs to be mentioned.
-That is, in order for this default RPATH approach to work on OSX systems, all of the upstream shared libraries must have ``@rpath/lib<libname>.dylib`` embedded into them (as shown by the ``otool -L
+That is, in order for this default RPATH approach to work on OSX systems, all of the upstream shared libraries must have ``@rpath/lib<libname>.dylib`` embedded into them (as shown by ``otool -L
-<libpath>`` tool).
+<lib_or_exec>``).
 For libraries built and installed with CMake, the parent
 CMake project must be configured with::

   -DBUILD_SHARED_LIBS=ON \
   -DCMAKE_INSTALL_RPATH_USE_LINK_PATH=TRUE \
   -DCMAKE_MACOSX_RPATH=TRUE \

-For other build systems on the OSX system, see their documentation for shared library support on OSX.
-To see the proper way to handle RPATH on OSX, just inspect the build and install commands that CMake generates (e.g. using ``make VERBOSE=1 <target>``) for shared libraries then make sure that these other build systems use equivalent commands.
-If that is done properly for the chain of all upstream shared libraries then the behaviors of this <Project> CMake project described above should hold.
+For other build systems, see their documentation for shared library support on OSX.
+To see the proper way to handle RPATH on OSX, just inspect the build and install commands that CMake generates (e.g. using ``make VERBOSE=1 <target>``) for shared libraries and then make sure that these other build systems use equivalent commands.
+If that is done properly for the chain of all upstream shared libraries then the behaviors of this <Project> CMake project described above should hold on OSX systems as well.

 Avoiding installing libraries and headers